 Location: Dorothy Collins Brown Garden in front of Virginia Steele Scott Galleries

 The 19-foot-tall Sounding Sculpture consists of a delicate, airy tower formed by a tall cluster of 16 thin, beryllium-copper rods crowned with bronze “cat-tail” tops.
 When blown by the wind, the piece emanates mysterious, harmonic tones that combine softly with the natural sounds of birdsong and rustling leaves on The Huntington’s grounds.
 Bertoia’s tonal sculpture is a promised gift from The Philip and Muriel Berman Foundation.

 Location: Brown Garden between the Virginia Steele Scott Galleries and the Boone Gallery

 An exceedingly rare piece by Sam Francis, it is one of only six that have been produced and the only one currently in the U.S. The untitled sculpture was fabricated in 2003 based on a design developed before the artist’s death.
 Its unique shape draws upon Francis’ time in Japan where he found inspiration in Asian calligraphic forms.
-The piece was installed on The Huntington’s grounds in 2010 as a long-term loan from the Sam Francis Foundation.
+The piece was gifted to The Huntington in 2015 after being on long-term loan from the Sam Francis Foundation since 2010.